revantbagaria/TextAnalytics-CSPapers/README.md

 Trying to answer the following overarching question:
 Can we use the current information to predict the relevant topics in computer systems in the near future?

+# Note
+This is a work in progress